Search⌘ K

 Orchestration can be a difficult concept to understand.
 The following sports analogy should help.

 A football (soccer) team is a group of individual players.
-Each has a different set of skills and attributes, and each has a different role to play when the game starts.
+Each has a different set of skills and attributes and a different role to play when the game starts.

 The following figure shows an unorganized football team without a game plan.